Nov 21, 2023

 Corporate executors take on all the responsibilities surrounding probate, including dealing with paperwork, creating an inventory of the estate, and settling the deceased’s taxes.
 This way, families can rest easy knowing that their loved one’s estate is taken care of by a neutral expert while saving themselves a lot of time and stress in the process.

 Historically, corporate executors have only been available to wealthier families who can afford the high rates that these professionals tend to charge.
 However, there is another way…

 ClearEstate’s professional executor services aims to give every family the chance to lean on an experienced, neutral executor during a challenging time.
-By choosing ClearEstate as the professional executor to your loved one’s estate, you’ll spare yourself and your family the burden of trying to navigate probate alone, often without prior experience.
+By choosing ClearEstate and its fiduciary partner as the professional executor of your estate, you’ll spare your family the burden of trying to navigate probate alone, often without prior experience.

 Losing a loved one is already an incredibly difficult experience, and having to deal with the complex legal and financial aspects of probate only adds to the stress.